-Musk biography describes troubled tycoon driven by demons
+Musk Biography Describes Troubled Tycoon Driven By Demons

 "Elon Musk" is written by star biographer Walter Isaacson, a former editor in chief of Time Magazine who is best known for his best-selling portrayal of Apple founder Steve Jobs as well as his looks into the lives of science focused men such as Albert Einstein and Leonardo da Vinci.

-Some US media outlets got early access to the more-than-600-page book ahead of its official global release Tuesday, and several excerpts were also published in recent days.
+Somemedia outlets got early access to the more-than-600-page book ahead of its official global release on Tuesday, and several excerpts were also published in recent days.

 Hours before its release on Amazon, advance orders had made "Elon Musk" the second best-selling book in the United States, behind a self-help title co-written by Oprah Winfrey.